SoftwareHeritage/swh-deposit/docs/getting-started.rst

 Getting Started
 ===============

-This is a a short guide for how to prepare and push a software deposit with the swh-deposit commands.
+This is a guide for how to prepare and push a software deposit with the swh-deposit commands.

 The api is rooted at https://deposit.softwareheritage.org.